 16. Schedule Breaks

 At the beginning of your day or the beginning of your studying week, you will want to make sure that you have scheduled breaks.
 You will not want to go into a studying session without a break or several breaks planned for your day.
 Not planning breaks throughout your day could lead to you taking unnecessary breaks or not pushing yourself enough throughout the day.
 This could lead to procrastination and cause you to not complete your studying goals for that day.
-Instead, it is important to break up your day with a good amount of breaks that works for you and your needs.
+Instead, it is important to break up your day with a good amount of breaks that work for you and your needs.

 17. Schedule Relaxation

 If you have no motivation to study, you may need some time to relax.
 Relaxation is different than taking a break.
 Taking a break could mean that you go somewhere for lunch or complete your errands for the day.
 However, scheduling relaxation is different.
 When you schedule relaxation is dependent on what works for you and your needs.
 For instance, some people may need to schedule relaxation daily, while others will want to schedule it weekly.
-Regardless, it is important that you schedule time to relax as often as you need to.
+Regardless, it is important that you schedule a time to relax as often as you need to.
 Relaxation can take many forms, so what you choose to do to relax is completely up to you.